TrueBlocks/tokenomics/explorations/matthieu/README.md

 # Data Analytics
-We are defining new outlooks of the ethereum landscape, through exploration in numbers.
-Developing ways to make ethereum more navigable to all.

-## Project Description
-tockenomics is a utility that allows ethereum users to navigate the market smoother.
+We are understanding trends of the ethereum block chains: Main Net, Sepolia and Gnosis.